infinitymdm/cs5783project/ieee/main.typ

 "Uniform Soup" recipe that simply averages the parameters of all models, and a "Greedy Soup" recipe which uses a greedy algorithm to include only those models which improve the recipe's performance against a test dataset.
 See @methods for details.
-The authors of @model-soups apply both of these parameter merging strategies to Vision Transformer (ViT) models.
-In this paper, we instead evaluate the effectiveness of this approach with LDMs.
+The authors of @model-soups apply both of these parameter merging strategies to Vision Transformer (ViT) models and ALIGN @jia2021align.

-The justification for doing this is that each each model used in the algorithms in @model-soups was that each model was fine-tuned from a base model such as ViT @dosovitskiy2020vit or ALIGN
+The basic approach presented in @model-soups is as follows:
+1. #[Starting with a well-trained "base" model, perform a hyperparameter sweep (over e.g. batch size, learn rate, number of epochs, weight decay, dropout, etc.) to produce an ensemble of new model configurations.]
+2. #[For each configuration, duplicate the base model and fine-tune by training with the new model configuration.
+Save the resulting parameters of each fine-tuned model.]
+3. #[Combine the parameters of all fine-tuned models using either the uniform soup recipe or the greedy soup recipe.]
+4. Evaluate the performance of the resulting "soup" model.

-@jia2021align.
-Each model is fine-tuned with varying hyperparameters such as learning rate, batch_size, etc. This produces a wide range of models that all share the same "optimization trajectory".
-In theory, this places the models in a distribution near a local minimum.
+In theory, Step 2 produces a wide range of models that all share the same "optimization trajectory".
+This places the models in a distribution near a local minimum in the error hypersurface.
+Combining the parameters of these tuned models in Step 3 moves the resulting model further along the optimization trajectory in a process similar to (but notably distinct from) stochastic gradient descent.

-Using their codebase, we duplicated their experiment as shown in @fig-soup-results.
+Using the codebase provided, we duplicated the experiment from @model-soups.
+The results are shown in @fig-soup-results.
 Computations were performed on an AMD Radeon 6900 XT.

 #figure(
     image("soups.png"),